triton-inference-server/python_backend/README.md

 # Logging

-Starting from release 22.09, Your Python model can log information using the following methods:
+Starting from 22.09 release, your Python model can log information using the following methods:

 ```python
 import triton_python_backend_utils as pb_utils